0xPolygonID/tutorials/mkdocs/docs/js-sdk/identity/identity-wallet.md

 ## Generate Iden3 Sparse Merkle Tree Proof using generateIden3SparseMerkleTreeProof() Method

 This method generates the Iden3 SparseMerkleTree (SMTP) proof that an Issuer state of a specific credential is included in the Merkle Tree or not.

+With the IssueCredential() method, a Credential is generated along with the Signature Proof.
+This credential is then added to the Claims Merkle tree and therefore, the state of the tree gets changed.
+For this, another proof called SMTP is required.
+This proof generates the changed state of the tree by taking Issuer DID, transaction data, and the list of credentials that are part of the changed state as the input parameters.
+The JS SDK updates the credential with this SMT Proof, which is included in the state, the transaction data, and the Issuer.

 ```
 generateIden3SparseMerkleTreeProof(